zkstewart/orf-finder-py/README.md

                         Default == 'n', which means the program will not overwrite existing files.
 Specify 'y' to allow this behaviour at your own risk.
+  -u UNRESOLVEDCODON, -unresolved UNRESOLVEDCODON
+                        Default == 0, which means the program will not discover ORFs with unresolved codons.
+If you want to risk chimeric ORF formation, you can change this value.
+You MUST validate any ORFs with unresolved portions.
+Recommended for this value to be less than 5.
 ```